garret1317/make-softsub/README.md

 `./make-softsub.sh input.mkv output.ass`

-New directories will be created in your current working directory.
+New directories will be created in your current working directory by VideoSubFinder.